mgamba/gsd/README.md

 # @groovestack/launch

-@groovestack/launch is a utility that allows you to integrate the Groovestack seamlessly in either completely new applications or an existing applications.
+@groovestack/launch is a utility that allows you to integrate Groovestack seamlessly in either completely new applications or existing applications.

 ### Getting Started